Who are you?

 How much does it cost to move into a van and live on the road?

-- We don’t need much, we are okay with dry camping and stuff like that (low-maintenance).
-We DIY a lot of things.
+- We don’t need much, we’re low maintenance.
+Dry camping is ok.
+We DIY a lot of things and buy few things.

-- We work as we travel (freelance web development, social media, software translation).
+- We work while we travel (freelance web development, social media, software translation).

-- We are healthy and don’t need much medical care (there is no satisfying healthcare system in the US).
+- We are healthy and don’t need medical care -there is no satisfying healthcare system in the US.

-- We don’t have kids, which can make a lifestyle like this expensive and challenging.
+- We don’t have kids, which can make a lifestyle like this way more expensive and challenging.

-- A van.
+- A van or car that gives you enough space to sleep inside.
 This can go from $500 (with a lot of repairs afterwards) to no limit.
 We spent around $10,000 for our used 2012 Ford Transit Connect.
+You can also just use a regular car and camp in a tent everyday, but it’s not as comfortable.

 - A nice camera (Canon EOS 5D Mark II) and lenses, about $1,200.